mojothemonkey2/TCL_Guide/README.md

    Locate apps from the app store, or through your purchase histrory https://play.google.com/store/account/orderhistory \
    View the app details > toggle "Familly Library".

+## Disable install unknown apps

+This permission lets an app install other apps, so could be open to exploit. \
+It seems there are a few apps shipped with the TV that have this allowed by default.
+I'm not sure what the permission would be required for in each case, so I have disabled and will see if anything breaks.
+(I think developer mode is required to change this permission).

+Settings > Apps > Security & Restrictions > Unknown sources > Install unknown apps.
+Disable for:
+* CaptivePortalLogin - used for public wifi login portals.
+* Media Player.
+* Safety Guard - tcl anti-virus app.
+I have uninstalled this anyway.

 # Performance Tweaks

 ## Generic Android